atet/regex/README.md

 4:mozart_requiem.mp3
 ```

-* It looks like line number 4 has the one file were were looking for (`-n` flag will output line number, try without it)
+* It looks like line number 4 has the one file we were looking for (`-n` flag will output line number, try without it)

 * We need to find songs in John's library that are NOT `*.m4a` audio (`-v` flag, you can stack different flags together):